 The department offers courses that cover more than two millennia of literature and culture, in settings ranging from large lectures to small seminars to one-on-one advising.
 A typical program of study embraces new and experimental writing, important rediscoveries, and the most hallowed texts of the Western literary tradition, the "news that stays news."
 The department cultivates a common critical vocabulary and joins in debating enduring questions about art, language, and society.
 The junior year begins with a diverse array of junior seminars, which couple the study of a specific subject with methodological training in critical reading and writing.
-Juniors and seniors pursue independent work on subjects of their choosing in collaboration with the faculty, and they may elect tracks in British, American, or Anglophone literatures, arts and media, theory and criticism, creative writing, theater and performance studies, or comparative literatures.
+Juniors and seniors pursue independent work on subjects of their choosing in collaboration with the faculty.
 The department also encourages concentrators who wish to pursue interdisciplinary work through certificate programs.

 Program of Study